A Short Word About GDPR

 Without fear of breaking my NDA, I think I can say that GDPR led to a lot of internal effort at Google.
 Perhaps not quite as much as you would think.
 Google does genuinely try to be a good steward of its users’ data.
 But still, there was effort, and possibly the biggest nexus around which that effort revolved is Google’s advertising business.

 Most of the commentary on GDPR amounted to it being an annoyance for large businesses and a burden for smaller ones.
 Some smaller companies have stopped doing business in the EU permanently (or so they say).
 Some lightbulbs have stopped working in the EU (not kidding).
-Some US news websites are currently blocked, and USA today actually threw up an EU only ad free version of the site.
+Some US news websites are currently blocked1, and USA today actually threw up an EU only ad free version of the site2.

 There is also some effect on small blogs such as this one.
 At least: some effect on small blogs such as this one… which happen to use use Google AdSense.
 Google has actually made it the publisher’s responsibility to get consent for showing personalised advertising.
 Why would a publisher want to do that?
 Well, let me illustrate by showing the “tracking type” distribution for the tiny amount of AdSense revenue I’ve made via this site:

-As you can see well over half of this tiny amount of money has come from personalised ads.
+As you can see well over half of this tiny amount of money has come from personalised ads3.
 If this was my main source of income you could see why I might want to keep showing ads with personalised targeting.
 It isn’t, though.
 Also: in order to keep showing them I’d have to ask each user if they’re okay with it.
 Then I’ve have to store that information somewhere, probably with a cookie.
 I do not want any part of using cookies.